Bludidi/book-store/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Book-Store

+This project is web based app that stores books for users, you can add a book, remove a book, see your progress when reading.

 ## Built With

 - Major languages `JavaScript`
-- Frameworks `React`
+- Frameworks `React` and `Redux`
 - Technologies `Git Bash` and `VS Code`

 ## Live Demo (if available)